 There’s No Magic Tool to Gauge Accessibility

-So there isn’t at this time a tool you can acquire to analyze and score the accessibility of your website.
+So there isn’t at this time a tool you can acquire.
+Not to analyze and score the accessibility of your website.

-Eventually such a tool will exist.
-But until everyone everywhere gets on the same page with their interpretations of WCAG and starts using identical hardware and software, no magic tool will be forthcoming to tell you, OK, this about your website’s accessibility is good, this is bad, and do this, this, and this to improve it.
+Eventually, such a tool will exist.
+But not until everyone everywhere gets on the same page with their interpretations of WCAG.
+And not until everyone starts using identical hardware and software.
+Until all of this, no magic tool will be available.
+One that can tell you: OK, this about your website’s accessibility is good, this is bad, and do this, this, and this to improve it.

 Some tools claim they can do all that.
 Don’t believe them.
-They unrealistically (and unfairly) inflate user expectations and leave you woefully misinformed.
+They unrealistically (and unfairly) inflate user expectations and leave you completely misinformed.

 Even so, you can achieve a heightened state of website accessibility without the benefit of a magic tool.
 Simply adopt WCAG to the best of your understanding and ability.